Baalbek. Photo essay.

 Temple of Bacchus

 Baalbek, Lebanon.
-The Temple of Bacchus seen from the main courtyard.
-The Temple of Bacchus is one of the largest and best-preserved Roman temples in the world.
+The interior of the Temple of Bacchus.
+The Temple of Bacchus.
+One of the world’s largest and best-preserved Roman temples.
 It served as an influential model for neo-classical architecture.
-The temple was commissioned by the Roman emperor Antoninus the Pious and took a hundred years to build (from 150 to 250).
-Slightly smaller than the Temple of Baal-Jupiter, it still measures 66 metres long, 35 metres wide and 31 metres high.
+Commissioned by the Roman emperor Antoninus the Pious, the temple took a hundred years to build (from 150 to 250).
+Slightly smaller than the Temple of Baal-Jupiter, it nevertheless measures 66 meters long, 35 meters wide and 31 meters high.